jaybabel/fretboard-frontend/README.md

 Description

-This application will display six guitar chords based on the key chosen from the Circle of Fifths.
-The user will be able to choose open chords or bar chords and the application will display one or more scales that can be used with the chords chosen.
-The application will have a record function and allow users to save recordings.
+This application displays six guitar chords based on the key chosen from the Circle of Fifths.
+The user can choose open chords or bar chords and the application will display two to four scales that can be used with the chords chosen.
+The application has a record function that allows users to save the recordings in MP3 format.

 ## ERD